 Regardless of which URL structure is used, facets should always be presented in a unified manner (e.g. alphabetical order), so multiple URLs are not indexed for the same content.
 Take the following URLs as an example:

 Both of these URLs would display the same content.
 To reduce the total number of unique links on a site, and thus duplicate content from being indexed, only one of the above should be used consistently across a site.

 Again, redirection or canonicalization can help search engines index this content correctly if it is referenced elsewhere.

 As a front-facing component of websites, URLs are an important part of the user experience.
 The URL acts as a reference point for the current view, and advanced users may use the URL as a “virtual breadcrumb trail” to navigate backwards through your site’s hierarchy.
-Maintaining a human parsible URL is an important and non-trivial endeavor, despite recent moves by browser vendors to reduce the visibility of URLs (in the name of security).
+Maintaining a human parsible URL is an important and non-trivial endeavor.

 Google advises against “appending URL parameters without logic”.
 Unnecessary parameters should be stripped to maintain a human parsible URL structure, when possible.
 Google recommends removing user session information from the URL and storing that data in cookies instead.
 Keeping the URL free of unnecessary data not only helps users understand the content present in the current view, it also aides SEO, as Google notes:

 Extraneous URL parameters only increase duplication, causing less efficient crawling and indexing.